agenkit/GHost/README.md

 ### What does it do?

 **GHost** is a type-2 hypervisor-workstation (*hyperstation?* 🫣) designed to seamlessly orchestrate multiple PCIe devices (GPU, TPU…), across ad hoc environments (Python, Windows, servers…), in both combined and discrete operations.
+It can power as many seats as you can fit GPUs (2 is a good maximum on most consumer platforms).

 In plain English, it's an always-on single box that virtualizes whatever infrastructure you want to throw at it.
+This guide offers a number of working examples.
 This notably includes full-fledged "native" GPU-powered workstation VMs for graphical or AI applications, with their own display, keyboard, mouse…

 Tested on Kubuntu 24.04 🡪 *should* thus work on most recent Debian-based distros.